 The iPhone XR follows a similar trend, albeit with slightly lower total values;

-We have written to Apple to try and get some further information about exactly why the carbon footprint is so dramatically higher for larger capacity iPhones, at the time of publishing this post, no reply has been received.
+We have written to Apple to try and get some further information about exactly why the carbon footprint is so dramatically higher for larger capacity iPhones and we received this reply from Sam Fulton, Corporate Public Relations at Apple, Europe;

 USAGE AND INFRASTRUCTURE